manugv/LSE/README.md

 ** Requirements
    - Intel compiler
    - MKL libraries for FFTWs and LAPACK
-   - GCC can also be used with LAPACK, FFTW
+   - GCC can also be used with LAPACK, FFTW but makefile needs to be changed.

 ```bash
 	$make      # create excutable